 Many students find this way of taking exams more convenient than going to a centre, and many value the opportunity to type answers.
 In terms of academic challenge, the examination paper is exactly the same format as before.
 The procedure and checks in place for the online examination mean the examination remains a timed, closed-book exam with invigilation in place.

 An invigilator will be able to see what is happening on your computer screen and will also be observing you via webcam (face-on view) and a second camera using your phone or tablet (side-view).
 There is a chat function with the invigilator so they can step in if they notice anything going wrong, and so you can alert them to any problems.

-To aid exam security, we also require you to have another camera in the room, positioned to the side of your desk.
-For this, you will need to have a smart-phone or tablet device with camera and WiFi connection.
+To aid exam security, we also require you to have another camera in the room in the form of a phone/tablet positioned in an upright position to the side of your desk, this will need to be kept charged for the duration of the exam.

 We are using an online platform specially designed for computer-based assessment, combined with live remote invigilation services.
 This means that your computer and webcam are accessed by the system and a live invigilator is checking on you to ensure that this remains a closed book exam with no collusion or cheating.
 You are also required to verify your identity by showing photo ID in the exam set-up time.